Here’s a universal question about dealing with query letter rejection from longtime reader and friend of kidlit, Siski:

 Because most writers who are functioning at the level of Conscious Competence haven’t reached mastery yet.
 There’s one more step, and this is the hardest to achieve:

 When I speak to writers at conferences, I talk about authority.
 Authors tell stories with authority, in an authoritative way.
 And those are the people I want to work with.
 If you’re not there yet — and 99.9% of people who contact me aren’t — don’t feel bad about it.
 In his book OUTLIERS: THE STORY OF SUCCESS, Malcolm Gladwell postulates that it takes about 10,000 hours, or 10 years, to achieve mastery in your chosen field or craft.
-Other writers say it takes 1,000,000 bad words.
+Other writers say that how to create a story is to write 1,000,000 bad words.
 Most of the published writers I know say it took them about a decade to get their first book deal.

-To top off this post, Siski also wanted me to ask: How do you deal with rejection?
+To top off this post, Siski also wanted me to ask: What helps when you’re dealing with rejection?
 Post your thoughts in the comments!